ndicandia98/academy-training/README.md

 _go to LMS [repo](https://github.com/cebroker/lms) clone and follow the steps_

-1. Ask for .env files for API / Course Builder / Course Flow projects and add them to the appropiate repositories.
+1. Ask for .env files for API / Course Builder / Course Flow projects and add them to the appropiate folders.

 2. Add Hosts